lizmat/articles/cases-of-UPPER-5.md

 Let's start with an example with `LAST` and `CLOSE`.
 We create a `supply` that will produce 5 values, and a `react` block with a single `whenever` that will handle the values produced by the `supply`.

 > This example is completely synchronous because the `supply` keyword creates an "on-demand" supply, which isn't really "event" processing.
-However, any other supply (e.g. a live supply created by the [`signal`](https://docs.raku.org/type/Supply#sub_signal) would be handled in the same way (and that *would* be event processing).
+However, any other supply (e.g. a "live" supply created by the [`signal`](https://docs.raku.org/type/Supply#sub_signal) would be handled in the same way (and that *would* be event processing).
 ```raku
 my $supply = supply {
     CLOSE say "Supply was closed.";